 While whole foods are safer, some migraine sufferers may need to supplement with quality high doses of Vitamin D, magnesium, coQ10 and B vitamins.
 I recommend seeking guidance from a health professional; please don’t take cheap forms vitamins as they may do more harm than good.

-Many times, headaches and migraines come with a tight feeling in the neck and around the temples, usually from tension, stress and poor posture.
-Chiropractic adjustments are not only great for helping reduce the severity of headaches and migraines, but regular chiropractic care can also help reduce the frequency of them as well.
+Many times, headaches and migraines come with a tight feeling in the neck and around the temples, either from tension, stress and/ or poor posture.
+Regular chiropractic care can help to reduce the severity and frequency of them as well.

 Lavender & Peppermint Essential Oils

 I like to apply a combination of lavender and peppermint oil topically on the temples and wrists and on the back of the neck.
 It really helps to effectively alleviate a headache, reduces muscle tension, aid sleep, has a cooling effect and relieves stress.
 You can also use these oils in a diffuser or add 5-10 drops in a warm, magnesium salt bath to assist in relaxing your body and mind.